carpentries-incubator/java-intro/_episodes/01-first-program.md

 You could do all of this manually but usually your IDE, as repl.it is doing now, will take care of it.
 The first line compiles the program.
 The second line runs the program and the third line is the output of the program.

 > ## Exercise
 > You can add as many System.out.println statements as you want.
-Experiment a bit and print some things on the screen.
+Experiment a bit and print some text on the screen.
 {: .challenge}

 > ## Solution